A Noble Path for Community, Intimacy, and Peace

 Registration fees support the Durango Dharma Center.
-This class is offered on the basis of dana, a practice of mutual generosity that has been alive since the time of the Buddha.
-At the end of each class there will be an opportunity to offer a donation to the teacher.
+This retreat is offered on the basis of dana, a practice of mutual generosity that has been alive since the time of the Buddha.
+At the end of the retreat there will be an opportunity to offer a donation to Dawn Haney.

-Venue: Durango Dharma Center, 1800 East 3rd Avenue
+VENUE: Durango Dharma Center, 1800 East 3rd Avenue, Suite 109

 REGISTER: Register online—please see upper left corner of this page.